Mating Season

 Well, long story short, Crowley and Aziraphale succeeded.
 They stopped the apocalypse, saved their own skins from the lethal fires of hell and holy waters of heaven, and settled back down on Earth to continue their comfortable existences on the planet they both love so dearly.

-Amazon’s Good Omens pulled its original story from a 1990 novel of the same name by Terry Pratchett and Neil Gaiman (and some elements in both seasons derive from an unwritten sequel).
+Prime Video’s Good Omens pulled its original story from a 1990 novel of the same name by Terry Pratchett and Neil Gaiman (and some elements derive from an unwritten sequel).
 Pratchett, who died in 2015, was famous for his comic fantasies, so of course it’s funny.
 Neil Gaiman is the man behind such imaginative novels as Coraline and American Gods, so of course it’s creative.
 And, given its subject matter, of course it’s blasphemous, too.

 At its core, the show’s spiritual problems stem from a simple, serious, theological error: The concept that there’s good, there’s evil, and then there’s the muddled middle where most of us live.

-Angels here are strict-and-stuffy fun-haters.
+Angels here are strict and stuffy fun-haters.
 Demons are wicked, but (at least in Crowley’s case) kind of a kick to be around.
 And both sides are playing a rather evenly matched game—with human pawns in play.
+In Season 3, we’re finally introduced to God (personified as a woman here), and Crowley and Aziraphale finally get to the bottom of why God created a universe if she only planned to destroy it.

-But in Christian thinking (and remember, Good Omens is at least superficially filled with Christian images, ideas and themes), we’re always on a side.
-We can either submit to Christ’s authority and follow Him … or not.
+Clearly, Good Omens departs significantly from Christian doctrine.
+But given that Good Omens is at least superficially filled with Christian images, ideas and themes, it’s important to remember what that doctrine is: We can either submit to Christ’s authority and follow Him … or not.
+And God’s ultimate plan has nothing to do with pettiness or boredom.

 For all of its wit, Good Omens feeds into a very wishful, very contemporary and, I think, very humanistic understanding of who we are and why we’re here.
 The series could certainly foster a bevy of fascinating theological discussions.
 But it’s a most unreliable narration, especially since it seems to revel in the aforementioned blasphemy, and thus potentially corruptive at its core.

-It has superficial problems as well, the most notable being that nearly every character—at least in Season Two—is a member of the LGBT community.
-Indeed, two main characters share a same-sex kiss.
+It has superficial problems as well, the most notable being that nearly every character is a member of the LGBT community.
+Indeed, its two main characters share a same-sex kiss at the end of Season 2, and their romantic fate serves as a subplot of Season 3.
 Additionally, sporadic nudity flashes onscreen.
 Characters utter occasional profanities (though sometimes bad words come in streams rather than trickles).
 And remember, the show is predicated on a climactic war between heaven and hell, which some characters don’t survive to see.
 While the violence here is treated in a rather lighthearted manner, that doesn’t stop the occasional witch from being burned at the stake (and, incidentally, exploding to kill all of the onlookers as well).

 When Gabriel, a powerful archangel, loses all his memories and disappears from heaven, Aziraphale and Crowley team up to find out what happened to him.